kmanwar89/sh_wiki/content/Getting Started/Self-Hosted Alternatives/_index.md

 ### ALTERNATIVE STUFF HERE

 There will be some common choices in some common categories here for some self-hosted alternatives.

-A more comprehensive list of alternatives will be listed at the bottom of this page.
+A comprehensive, master list of self-hosted alternatives can be found at the following two repositories:

+- [Self-Hosted Alternatives](https://github.com/awesome-selfhosted/awesome-selfhosted) | Master List for self-hosted alternative software packages.
+- [Self-Hosted Sysadmin](https://github.com/n1trux/awesome-sysadmin) | Similar to the above, but oriented towards the needs of system administrators or IT professionals.

 **None of the software listed on this page is endorsed or supported by r/selfhosted.**